technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 7/Lab 7 - Add advanced client-side functionality to your site using Visual Studio Code for the Web.docx.md

 ### **Task 4: Test the Web API**

-1. To test the Web API, open the following URL after adding your website address
+1. To test the Web API, open the following URL after adding your website address.
+To get the website address, select **Set up** from the left navigation pane, select **Site detals** and you can find url there.

     +++https://**yourwebsite**.powerappsportals.com/_api/accounts?$select=name,numberofemployees,revenue+++

-3. IF permission requested dialog appears, select **Accept**.
+2. If permission requested dialog appears, select **Accept**.

      ![A screenshot of a application Description automatically generated](./media/image21.png)

-4. Your output should resemble the following image.
+3. Your output should resemble the following image.

      ![A screenshot of a computer Description automatically generated](./media/image22.png)